Philadelphia Nursing Home Negligence Attorney

 What is the statute of limitations for nursing home negligence in Pennsylvania?

 Pennsylvania law has a two-year statute of limitations for these cases.
 This means that you have two years from the date on which the negligence occurred in which to act.
 It is difficult, however, to determine this date in nursing home negligence cases.
 Often, negligent acts occur over the course of months—even years.
 Through a detailed investigation into the facts and circumstances of your case, our Philadelphia nursing home negligence attorneys act quickly to ensure that your right to pursue legal action is preserved.

 If the health and safety of your family member is at stake, call our skilled Philadelphia nursing home negligence attorneys before it’s too late

 If you suspect nursing home negligence or abuse, it is essential that you remove your loved one from the facility immediately.
-After doing so, contact The Law Offices of Michael T. van der Veen right away.
+After doing so, contact van der Veen, O’Neill, Hartshorn, and Levin right away.
 Through a free initial consultation, my team of Philadelphia nursing home negligence attorneys will develop a winning strategy in your case.
 Holding responsible parties accountable can also prevent similar circumstances from befalling others.
 Call (215) 515-6892 or contact us online.
 We work around-the-clock for clients and are available to you at any hour of the day or night.